bob5296/Raftlabs.Presentation/Readme.md

 // Can add directory.props.packages for centralized pacakage management
 // CQRS or IMediator for loose coupling between Presentation and Application
 // Key Vault for configuration Management
+// global usings
+// cahce locking semaphore slim for inmemory and redis lock for distributed
+// large object cache using inmemory as expensive to fetch data alrge

 // Run project
 // set Raftlabs.presentation as startup project and F5